rjury-sumo/sumologic-steampipe/README.md

 ## Create check collection file
 This is an example script to run aws CIS Benchmark level 1 checks from the aws compliance mod.
-The output will be a csv file in the local ./CHECKS directory This will be posted to the single line friendly SUMO_STEAMPIPE_CHECK_URL HTTPS source we created previously.
+The output will be a csv file in the local ./CHECKS directory This will be posted to the 'single line friendly' SUMO_STEAMPIPE_CHECK_URL HTTPS source we created previously rather than the JSON source.

 ```
 ########################################## COLLECTION CONFIG ############################################